sandeeppanda92/aib-data/md/careers/design-ui-designer.md

+---
-# Senior User Interface Designer
+title: Senior User Interface Designer

-### This is a full time position and is located in either Berlin, Toronto, Berkeley, or San Francisco.
+excerpt: Tendermint is seeking an exceptional user interface designer to join the burgeoning Tendermint Design team.
+The designer will be responsible for researching, designing, and prototyping new user experiences based on product requirements.
+locations: ["Berlin", "Toronto", "Berkeley", "San Francisco"]
+tags:  ["User Experience", "User Interface", "UX", "UI"]
+---

 ### Role summary: